reneegreen816/PholdAPhage/README.md

    The rules of geometric icosahedral symmetry indicate an increase of 1 for T# would see an increase of 60 asymmetric units.
 Following this rule, a T=1 will have 60 identical protein units (or asymmetric units for T numbers greater then 1), a T=2 would have 120, and a T=13 would have 780 asymmetric units.

    Based off this thinking, use your T# to determine how many major capsid proteins (or assymetric units) you will see when sym'ed in ChimeraX.
 <br><br>
-**<mark>STEP 2 - Simulate your phage structure in ChimeraX</mark>**
+<h3><mark>STEP 2 - Simulate your phage structure in ChimeraX</mark></h3>

    _Follow instructions below using test case_

 1. If you don't have ChimeraX installed, download the [latest copy](https://www.cgl.ucsf.edu/chimerax/download.html) and install it.
+2. Open ChimeraX
-2. Open your capsid protein .pdb file
+3. Open your capsid protein .pdb file

 ```bash
    open 1CD3
    ```

    Note/s:
+   - You can open your file through ChimeraX command line or just through Finder
    - Use 'open ~/Desktop/.../file_location/file_name.pdb' for local files, or 'open 1CD3' for PDB bank files.
-   - Multiple proteins can be open in the same working file at once.
+   - Multiple proteins can be open in the same working file, at the same time.

-3. Save session as your working file.
+4. Save session as your working file.
 Complete by pasting the below in the command line or through the main menu by File > Save.

 ```bash
    save session
    ```
+Note/s:
+   - You will know this has worked, when if displayed on your log screen on the right hand screen in ChimeraX.

-4. Create your hkcage.
-Copy and paste the following into the command line of ChimeraX (Default)
+5. Create your hkcage.
+Copy and paste the following code into the command line of ChimeraX (Default code)

 ```bash
    hkcage 1 0 radius 120.0 edgeRadius 1.0 orientation '222' sphereFactor 1.0 alpha hexagonal color white